yushosei/ktor-chatgpt-slackbot/README.md

 # ktor-chatgpt-slackbot

-This project is based on ktor-based Integrate OpenAI's ChatGPT with in Slack.
+This project is ktor-based Integrate OpenAI's ChatGPT with in Slack.

 ## How to Use